davijit868/Operationalizing-Machine-Learning/README.md

 ![alt text](https://github.com/davijit868/Operationalizing-Machine-Learning/blob/master/Screenshoots/screenshot_1.png)

 An AutoML experiment has been created to model the data as classication task.
+As per the experiment creation process a compute instance has been provisioned and certain other patamer like metrics, maximum execution time etc has been set.

 ![alt text](https://github.com/davijit868/Operationalizing-Machine-Learning/blob/master/Screenshoots/screenshot_2.png)

-AutoML produced the best model i.e. VotingEnsemble with 91.9% accurcy.
+AutoML tried a lot of algorithms and produced the best model i.e. VotingEnsemble with 91.9% accuracy within just 30 minutes.

 ![alt text](https://github.com/davijit868/Operationalizing-Machine-Learning/blob/master/Screenshoots/screenshot_3.png)